Epidemiology of measles: United States

 In January 2019, Washington's Clark County Public Health officials declared a public health emergency due to a measles outbreak.
 As of February 28, 2019, 65 cases were identified.

 In March 2019, a disaster was declared by county authorities and the county health department in Rockland County, New York, over a growing measles outbreak there.
 Additionally there has been 259 confirmed cases of measles in Brooklyn and Queens, most of which are affecting the Orthodox Jewish community.

 In 2019, 1,274 reported measles cases drew concern as this was the largest reported number of cases in the United States since 1992.
 Cases were mostly unvaccinated individuals.
 In 2021, cases went down to only 49 reported cases in the United States.
 In 2022, cases jumped to 121 reported cases.
 In 2023, cases decreased to 58 reported cases, but the CDC has remarked that they have already had more cases reported in 2024 than the previous year, again citing unvaccinated individuals.

+In 2025, a total of 2,289 confirmed measles cases were reported by 45 states and jurisdictions.
+Of the total cases for the year, 26 cases were reported among international visitors to the United States.
+There were 48 outbreaks reported in 2025, of which 90% of confirmed cases were associated.

+In 2026, 2,371 confirmed measles cases were reported.
+Of these, 2,355 cases were reported across 45 states and jurisdictions.
+A total of 16 measles cases were reported among international visitors to the United States.

+There have been 37 new outbreaks reported in the United States as of July 30, 2026, and 94% of confirmed cases were outbreak-associated.
+For comparison, 16 outbreaks were reported during 2024 and 69% of cases were outbreak-associated.

+This data shows a substantial increase in measles cases and outbreaks in the United States.
+Confirmed cases increased from 285 in 2024 to 2,289 in 2025, representing an increase of approximately 703%.
+By July 20, 2026, 2,371 cases had already been reported, approximately 732% more than in 2024 and 3.6% more than the total reported during all of 2025.
+Measles outbreaks also increased from 16 in 2024 to 48 in 2025, a 200% increase.
+By July 30, 2026, 37 outbreaks had already been reported, approximately 131% more than in 2024.

+As of July 20, 2026, South Carolina has reported the highest number of measles cases in the United States, with approximately 670 confirmed cases.
+Utah ranked second with approximately 522 confirmed cases.